There’s been a spike in Covid cases in Abington so the council have postponed reopening of the community centre until week beginning 17th August

 Any dog of any age is welcome, including puppies and older dogs.

 It’s a fun 6 weeks, learning tasks that are are practical, useful, fun and cool with down to earth, kind methods.
-We try hard to make training is enjoyable and useful, showing you how to help your dog have nice manners and appropriate behaviour, how to set boundaries and ensure a safe, loving environment for all of the family.
+We try hard to make training is enjoyable and useful, showing you how to help your dog have nice manners and appropriate behaviour, how to set boundaries (reasonably and ethically) and ensure a safe, loving environment for all of the family.
 So socialisation goes smoothly, we have access to another room which we use as a “chill out zone” separating the class by energy levels, size or age if necessary.

 Please ring us on 0751 976 2411 for more info or to reserve a place